 - Feedback loops with host communities and local partners

-Week Without Walls programs are ideal for educators and institutions seeking purposeful, globally aligned learning outside the classroom.
-These SDG-aligned experiences are best suited for:
+These programs are ideal for schools and educators seeking purposeful, globally aligned learning outside the classroom:

-- Secondary students (Grades 7–12) — With age-appropriate content and supervised travel
+- Secondary students (Grades 7–12): Age-appropriate projects with supervised travel

-- School administrators and program coordinators — Seeking curriculum-aligned travel with measurable learning outcomes
+- School leaders and program coordinators: Seeking curriculum-aligned travel with measurable outcomes

-Education for Sustainable Development (ESD) is a UNESCO initiative that equips students to make informed decisions and take responsible action for environmental integrity, economic resilience, and social equity.
+Education for Sustainable Development (ESD), promoted by UNESCO, equips students to make informed decisions and take responsible action for environmental integrity, economic resilience, and social equity.

 Rustic Pathways programs bring ESD to life by linking classroom learning with hands-on sustainability projects.
-Students explore global systems like resource use, biodiversity, and cultural preservation through active participation, not passive observation.
+Students explore topics like resource use, biodiversity, and cultural preservation through active participation—not passive observation.
+Each experience embeds reflection and ethical dialogue to strengthen critical thinking, systems awareness, and empathy.

 Linking SDGs to IB CAS and MYP Learning Outcomes

-Week Without Walls programs map directly to International Baccalaureate (IB) learning frameworks especially CAS and MYP by embedding SDG-driven experiences into every phase of the student journey.
+Week Without Walls programs map directly to IB learning frameworks, especially CAS and MYP Approaches to Learning (ATL) skills.

 CAS Alignment (Grades 11–12)

-- Investigation – Identify global challenges through direct community engagement
+- Investigation: Identifying global challenges through direct community engagement

-- Action – Collaborate with local partners on ethical, sustainable solutions
+- Action: Collaborating with local partners on ethical, sustainable solutions

-- Reflection – Evaluate personal growth, global impact, and long-term sustainability
+- Reflection: Evaluating personal growth, global impact, and long-term sustainability

 MYP & ATL Skill Development (Grades 6–10)